Kerbalism/Kerbalism/README.md

   - the habitat: living space, comforts, pressure, co2 levels
   - the kerbals: life support, quality of life
   - the components: reliability, automation
-  - the data: communications, data analysis and transmission
+  - the data: communications, analysis and transmission
   - the resources: consumption and production in background